 What is NVMe?

 Non-Volatile Memory express (NVMe) is the new host controller interface for connecting solid state drives (SSD).
 It was first introduced in 2011, and now many computers have it built in.
-Due to its high performance and low latency, many users want to upgrade to an NVMe SSD.
+Due to its high performance and low latency, many users want to clone boot drive to NVMe SSD for an upgrading.

 Requirements for boot from NVMe SSD